Dollar Bank: Mutual Bank Structure

 Dollar Bank is one of the few U.S. banks that has a mutual structure: It is owned by its depositor base customers, not by outside shareholders.
 Mutual savings banks in the United States date back to 1816.
-Originally these institutions were organized to help the working classes because most commercial bankers at the time primarily served retail and commercial business.
+Originally, these institutions were organized to help the working classes because most commercial bankers at the time primarily served retail and commercial business.

 With no public shareholders to answer to, the bank is not fixated on stock price but on customer service.
 Such a structure lends itself to a more conservative business model so that the bank never participated, for instance, in the subprime lending that was so destructive to other banks during the 2008 financial crisis.
 Though rare in the banking industry, mutual structures are common in the insurance world and even in the investment world.
 The Vanguard Group of mutual funds is probably the most famous mutually-structured financial institution.

 On December 3, 2018, the bank completed its reorganization from a mutual savings bank to a mutual holding company.

 A mutual holding company results from the conversion of a mutual institution into a parent company of a subsidiary stock company.
 As a result of the conversion—referred to as mutual-to-stock conversion—the parent company owns a portion of the subsidiary stock company, and the subsidiary receives all of the assets and liabilities of the original mutual company.
-For owners of the original mutual company—members who before the conversion retained ownership and sometimes governance of the mutual—it means the termination of the prior-held mutual rights in exchange for the option to ownership in stock form.
+For owners of the original mutual company—members who, before the conversion, retained ownership and sometimes governance of the mutual—it means the termination of the prior-held mutual rights in exchange for the option to ownership in stock form.

-As part of the conversion, the mutual holding company may undergo an initial public offering (IPO) where members of the original mutual company are given an opportunity to purchase shares of the new mutual holding company, but Dollar Bank CEO Jim McQuade says that this is not Dollar's intention.
+As part of the conversion, the mutual holding company may undergo an initial public offering (IPO) where members of the original mutual company are allowed to purchase shares of the new mutual holding company, but Dollar Bank CEO Jim McQuade says that this is not Dollar's intention.
 From this point forward, Dollar Bank operates under a mutual holding company structure with Dollar Mutual Bancorp (a mutual entity without shareholders) owning 100% of the common stock of Dollar Bank, Federal Savings Bank.

 African American Customers

-From Dollar Bank's founding in July 1855, the bank made no restrictions on who could open a savings account.
+Since Dollar Bank's founding in July 1855, there have been no restrictions on who can open a savings account.
 African Americans were among its earliest customers.